Shahed-02/Wealth-of-Nations-Data-Analysis-Project/README.md

 ## 🎉 Let’s Dive In!
 This project is a testament to how *data cleaning* 🧹 and *visualization skills* ✨ can turn raw data into actionable insights.
 Ready to explore?
 Let’s go!

+## 📝 Reflection
+This project challenged me to push my data visualisation skills further.
+This project reminded me why I love working with data.
+The ability to break down big data to managable chunks 🧩!
+I enjoyed exploring data and proving that charts can be exciting.
+---

+## 🤵🏽 Professional Skills Used

+- ### 🔍 Attention to Detail:
+- Ensuring accuracy in data cleaning, analysis, and visualization.
+- Refining visualizations to maintain clarity and precision.
+- ### 🕒 Time Management
+- Structuring the project workflow efficiently, balancing data cleaning, analysis, and dashboard creation.

+## 🧠 Personal Skills
+- ### ✨ Creativity
+- Designing a visually appealing and interactive dashboard to captivate the audience.
+- Innovatively presenting data to highlight key findings in an engaging way.

+- ### 🌟 Adaptability & Learning
+- Learning new Tableau features and techniques to enhance the dashboard.
+- Flexibly adapting to challenges, like reformatting data for specific visualizations.